rsksmart/ri-aggregation/infrastructure/exit-tool/README.md

 ./exit-tool.sh run rinkeby 3b48b21a2f4910c04c04de00a23f7c07bf3cb04f 0 http://127.0.0.1:8545
 ```

-In this example, we use Rinkeby Ethereum testnet, generate a proof for account with address
+FIXME: deprecated on RSK In this example, we use Rinkeby Ethereum testnet, generate a proof for account with address
 0x3b48b21a2f4910c04c04de00a23f7c07bf3cb04f and token with ID 0 (Ether), and use the API located at
 `http://127.0.0.1:4444`

 If during the process you encounter any error with the database, you should reset the database and run the
 `./exit-tool init` again.

-**Note:** Synchronizing the state will scan a big part of Ethereum blockchain, and that's a lot of work to do.
+**Note:** Synchronizing the state will scan a big part of Rootstock blockchain, and that's a lot of work to do.
 It may
 take hours or even days to complete, depending on the size of zkSync blockchain.

 However, if the synchronization process was interrupted, it is possible to resume a previously started data restore: